finom/elegant-threading/README.md

   return calculateHeavyThing(a, b, c);
 }

-// main thread is blocked while the function is executed const result = heavyCalculations(a, b, c);
+// the main thread is blocked while the function is executed const result = heavyCalculations(a, b, c);
 ```